Kenji-uchida/CPSC481-Pac-Man/README.md

 If you run the command: ```python autograder.py``` then you will see the test cases that were wrote to assure the algorithms are written properly.
 The test cases for BFS, DFS, & A* all pass.

 ### Files
-This project contains a lot of files but most is to display/configure the GUI of the application.
-A few files to describe:
+Here are the descriptions of the main files in this project.
+All other files display/configure the GUI of the application.
 ```
 search.py - Where the BFS, DFS, & A* searches are performed
 pacman.py - The main file that runs the Pacman game and handles the game state
 game.py - The logic behind how the Pacman world works such as Agent State, Agent, Direction, and Grid
 util.py - The optimized data structures used for searching
-searchAgents.py - Different types of Pacman agents
+searchAgents.py - Where class CornersProblem is implemented as well as different types of Pacman agents
 layout.py - Stores layout files and content

 The rest of the files can be assumed by their title and looking at the code what they implement